-A urease inhibitor with a similar NBPT active ingredient per ton as Agrotain® is recommended to delay ammonia volatilization from urea for about 10 days.
+The urease inhibitor Agrotain® (NBPT) may be used on urea to extend urea effectiveness through reduced ammonia volatilization for about 10 days.
 No other products have been shown to inhibit urease activity consistently enough to be recommended in North Dakota.
-See the NDSU publication "Nitrogen Extenders and Additives for Field Crops" at www.ndsu. edu/agriculture/extension/publications/ nitrogen-extenders-and-additives-field-crops for more details.
+See the NDSU publication "Nitrogen Extenders and Additives" at www.ndsu.edu/fileadmin/soils/pdfs/Nitrogen_Extenders_and_Additive_for_Field_Crops_2017.pdf for more details.